[2025] Canadians Submitting Taxes: how to get money for your fertility expenses

 Basically, the medical expenses have to be paid out of pocket and what this tax credit does is reduce what you’d be owing.
 That’s what it is in a nutshell.

 Chances are you’ll get something if you’ve spent money out of pocket on your fertility treatment and meet the criteria.
 It’s not usually a huge percentage back and it depends on your personal income, and on how much you’ve paid throughout the year that you’re claiming, among other factors that an accountant would need to help with, but it’s usually worth it to file if you qualify.
 It’s a non-refundable tax credit, meaning that as the taxpayer (you or your spouse or common-law partner), have to have taxes owing in order to benefit from the credit.
 Obviously, you need to be a Canadian citizen or permanent resident.
-You’d claim the expenses minus 3% your net income or $2,635 – whichever is less than the two.
-This amount ($2,635) changes every year but this is the amount right now in this 2024 tax season.
+You’d claim the expenses minus 3% your net income or $2,759 – whichever is less than the two.
+This amount ($2,759) changes every year but this is the amount right now in claiming for 2024 tax.
 This all means that your claim must exceed 3% of your net income for you to get anything, ie. you can’t get a tax balance above zero.

 The maximum amount you can claim differs by province and territory.